Snaacky/thewiki/docs/guides/quality.md

 With so many options for every show, it can be hard to find which one to download.

-Although most re-encoded releases ([marked in red on Nyaa](https://nyaa.si/help#torrent-colors)) should be avoided, the best release group varies per show, and there's no foolproof way to tell without [comparing the different sources](https://slow.pics/c/J8ow4zap).
+Although most re-encoded releases (marked in <span style="color:red">red</span> on [Nyaa](https://nyaa.si/help#torrent-colors)) should be avoided, the best release group varies per show, and there's no foolproof way to tell without [comparing the different sources](https://slow.pics/c/J8ow4zap).

 [SeaDex](https://releases.moe) is a quick and easy way to find the best releases for your shows.
 It is actively maintained to stay up-to-date on what's best, backed by quality comparisons.